 But congratulations to you!
 As the person in charge of the educational aspects of your club, you have a very important role to both individual members and to the club.
-You are a key resource for new members as they get introduced to the program (and hopefully to a helpful mentor) as well as for existing members, as you track and encourage their progress down the two educational award tracks, which are?
+You are a key resource for new members as they get introduced to the program (and hopefully to a helpful mentor) as well as for existing members, as you track and encourage their progress in Pathways.